 - If the reading is at 2.7EC or 2.8EC, this is correct and so proves that your conductivity probe is clean and working accurately.
 If the reading is lower than this, it indicates your probe is dirty and requires cleaning.
 For readings higher than this it is likely your solution is contaminated, so try testing again using fresh Bluelab 2.77EC Standard Solution.

 Cleaning - if your meter is reading erratically or showing you readings lower than you'd expect, the probe face may have a build up of salts on it which is blocking the probe sensors.
-To resolve this, follow the cleaning instructions provided with your meter, which basically involve the use of our Bluelab conductivity probe cleaner and some fresh running tap water.
+To resolve this, follow the cleaning instructions provided with your meter.
+Bluelab conductivity probe cleaner is required and some fresh running tap water.

 - Remove the shroud of the probe, place some cleaner onto the probe face, then scrub the probe face using your finger or the cleaning tool (chamois) provided in our Bluelab conductivity probe care kits.
 Rinse under fresh water and re-attach your shroud.